 Because private lenders maintain a portfolio of equity-based loans, even when some borrowers default, investors still get monthly or quarterly returns from the other loans that are performing.
 This is why many investors choose to invest in hard money loan funds, rather than just a single loan at a time.
 Just as with other types of investments, this type of diversification serves to mitigate risk for investors.

-Hard money loans or debt investments are also at the bottom of the capital stack, which means they get paid back first.
-Loans are secured by the real estate, so if they don’t pay back the principal, the fund can foreclose on the property and sell it to recover the principal for investors.
+Hard money loans or debt investments are also at the bottom of the capital stack, which means they get paid back first, before equity partners.
+Loans are secured by the property, so if the borrowers don’t pay back the principal, the fund can foreclose on the property and sell it to recover the principal for investors.

 2. Fast Returns

-With debt investing, your money is only tied up for a short period of time—anywhere from six months to two years.
+With real estate debt investing, your money is only tied up for a short period of time: anywhere from six months to two years.
+Many investors like the comfort of knowing that some of their investments are more liquid than others—another great reason to diversify by investing in mortgage funds.
 Always be sure to check with the sponsor about the official terms and conditions so you know how long the lockup period is for the fund you are considering.
 Returns begin almost immediately, and you get a monthly or quarterly return for the duration of the agreement.

 With debt investing, you get either a fixed monthly return on an individual loan or a steady return if investing in a mortgage fund.
-When you work with a fund manager that has rigorous underwriting and collections practices, you know that as long as you leave your investment where it is, you’ll get returns on it.
+When you work with a fund manager with rigorous underwriting and collections practices, you know that as long as you leave your investment where it is, you’ll get returns on it.
 Returns are also more consistent, so you can have a good sense of how much you’ll be earning each month or quarter.
+If predictable passive income is the dream, investing in mortgage funds can help you get there.

 Even when borrowers default, the primary investment can often be partially or fully recovered.
 Because the loans are backed by equity, if the borrower is unable to make payments, the lender is able to foreclose on the property to recoup the loan and recover the investor’s principal.
 Also, because private capital lenders only loan a certain percentage based on the value of the property, there is additional loss protection if the property loses value.
 Diversification also helps reduce risk because your investment is spread across multiple loans, geographies, asset classes, and borrowers.